RA-Rob/rift/docs/getting-started.rst

 Configuration
 ~~~~~~~~~~~~

-The main configuration file is ``chasm.yml`` in your project root.
+The main configuration file is ``rift.yml`` in your project root.
 It defines global settings and variables.

 Next Steps
 ---------

 * Read the :doc:`user-guide` for detailed usage instructions
 * Check the :doc:`api-reference` for API documentation
-* Learn about :doc:`development` for contributing to Chasm
+* Learn about :doc:`development` for contributing to Rift